 When braces are attached utilizing the bonding material and brackets, they cover up that area of the enamel.
 Covering up that area can cause it to change colors in regards to the teeth space around it.
 Left on its own, this issue will sort itself out and your teeth will eventually have a similar color all around as the white spot will go away.
 However, some individuals do not like to wait and so getting teeth bonded after braces is a very popular treatment.

 Orthodontic treatment with braces is very common and is a popular way to correct different orthodontic problems.Braces work by applying tension through the metal wires and brackets to the teeth to move them into the right positions.

 Dental braces are affixed to the teeth, and some people may be wondering how the orthodontists ensure that the braces remain bonded to the teeth, while ensuring that the tension necessary to straighten the teeth remains unchanged.The answer to the question lies in the bonding process which is an interesting one.

-Before the bonding, the orthodontist will ensure that your teeth are well prepared so that the braces stay on.
+Before the bonding, the orthodontist near me will ensure that your teeth are well prepared so that the braces stay on.
 You can speak to your orthodontist at your initial consultation to discuss any questions you may have regarding the process.

 There are two main types of bonding that orthodontists use to affix the braces to the teeth.